 Trespassing occurs whenever a student is on the grounds of any UCPS property without authorization.
 Students who have been suspended due to school/county discipline policy are not allowed to participate in extra curricular activities and events during the suspension.
 Students who attend UCPS events/activities during their suspension are considered trespassing.

 - a.
 Notify legal authorities and initiate appropriate legal action. - b.
 Parent /guardian conference with school authorities. - c.
 Discipline will be discretion of the administration.

-4. Cell Phone Procedures (Refer to UCPS Student Handbook)
+4. Cell Phone Procedures: